Young People

 The Armadale Youth Advisory Council ( AYAC ) is made up of young people aged 12-25 years with a passion for making the City of Armadale a great place for young people to live.

-AYAC members currently meet fortnightly on Monday afternoons for informal meetings to connect with each other and discuss issues affecting young people.
+AYAC members currently meet fortnightly on Monday afternoons for informal meetings to connect and discuss issues affecting young people.

 AYAC allows young people to: